 Finding the right consumers

 Basel had his audience for the research nailed.
-Finding research participants for him meant to go to the airport.
-Before ever starting, be clear of who we are trying to reach, why we’re trying to reach them and where do they hang out – so to speak.
+Unfortunately, finding research participants for him meant going to the airport.
+So before ever starting, be clear about who we are trying to reach, why we’re trying to get them, and where they hang out.

-This could be a simple as just declaring which one of our Ideal Customer Profiles (ICPs) we’re trying to connect with.
+This could be as simple as just declaring which one of our Ideal Customer Profiles (ICPs) we’re trying to connect with.

 But also be clear about the limitations of each strategy, as well.
-For example, talking to travelers at Boston Logon might work to an extend.
-There are lots of of them to approach and even if most decline to chat, you can still get some feedback.
+For example, talking to travelers at Boston Logon might work.
+There are many to approach, and even if most decline to chat, you can still get some feedback.
 That wouldn’t necessarily work at a smaller regional airport.

 The same is true for different platforms and strategies, explained Matthew Handegaard, data scientist at Voxpopme, on “Reel Talk.”